5th G7 summit

 The 5th G7 Summit was held at Tokyo, Japan between June 28 and 29, 1979.
-The venue for the summit meetings was the State Guesthouse.
+The venue for the summit meetings was the State Guesthouse in Tokyo, Japan.

 The Group of Seven (G7) was an unofficial forum which brought together the heads of the richest industrialized countries: France, West Germany, Italy, Japan, the United Kingdom, the United States, Canada (since 1976), and the President of the European Commission (starting officially in 1981).
 The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's president Valéry Giscard d'Estaing and West Germany's chancellor Helmut Schmidt as they conceived the first Group of Six (G6) summit in 1975.

 Leaders at the summit

 The G7 is an unofficial annual forum for the leaders of Canada, the European Commission, France, Germany, Italy, Japan, the United Kingdom and the United States.

 The 5th G7 summit was the first summit for British Prime Minister Margaret Thatcher.
 It was also the first and only summit for Canadian Prime Minister Joe Clark and Japanese Prime Minister Masayoshi Ohira.